Call Us 01782 753 960

 Sufferers of varicose veins should now be offered less invasive treatments before doctors’ resort to surgery, health officials have said.

-In the past, surgery and compression stockings have been the only option for people suffering from complications arising from the condition.
+In the past, varicose vein “stripping” and compression stockings have been the only option for people suffering from complications arising from the condition.
 In recent years, new treatments have been developed.
-These new alternative treatments could mean faster recovery times and shorter hospital stays, the National Institute for Health and Care Excellence (NICE) said.
+These new treatments could mean faster recovery times and shorter hospital stays, the National Institute for Health and Care Excellence (NICE) said.
 There is a new quality standard for varicose vein treatment.
-NICE have said that patients in England should first be offered laser treatment or heat therapy, followed by injections of special foam into the affected veins before doctors consider surgery or compression stockings.
-See NICE GUIDELINES.
+NICE has said that patients in England should first be offered laser treatment or heat therapy, followed by injections of special foam into the affected veins before doctors consider surgery or compression stockings.
+See NICE GUIDELINES for more information.

 Up to a third of the adult population is affected by varicose veins.
 The condition commonly occurs in the legs and develops when small valves inside the veins stop working properly, causing them to become enlarged and the blood flow to run in the wrong direction.